 - short sleeves or sleeveless styles (unless you’ve got “buff” arms and want to show them off)

 Guys, if you’re not confident tying a great tie knot, tie it before you come to the studio and slip it over your head.
-I prefer a half windsor.
 A sloppy tie knot, looks like just that—sloppy.
+The best tie not by far is the Pratt or Shelby Knot.

 Less is more.
 Keep jewelry to a minimum (unless it is your signature look).
 A few jewelry tips: